thomascgray/fantasy-content-generator/README.md

 npm test
 ```

-to run the Jest tests
+to run the Jest tests.

+## Contributing

+Open up a PR!

+As a general rule of thumb, aim to only use/reference content that is totally custom, or available in the PHB of D&D 5E.